 - 9.1 Although this policy applies to all of the key advisers, the operational procedures outlined in 8.1 and 8.3 above relating to completing declarations do not apply to advisers.
-Instead all advisers must: - be provided with a copy of this Policy on appointment and whenever it is updated - adhere to the principles of this Policy - provide, on request, information to Strategic Director of Finance & Corporate Services as to how they will manage and monitor actual or potential conflicts of interests relating to the provision of advice or services to LBH as Administering Authority - notify the Strategic Director of Finance & Corporate Services immediately should a potential or actual conflict of interest arise.

-All potential or actual conflicts notified by advisers will be recorded in the Fund's Register of Conflicts of Interest.
+Instead, all advisers must: - Be provided with a copy of this Policy on appointment and whenever it is updated. - Adhere to the principles of this Policy. - Provide, on request, information to the Section 151 Officer as to how they will manage and monitor actual or potential conflicts of interests relating to the provision of advice or services to LBH as Administering Authority. - Notify the Section 151 Officer immediately should a potential or actual conflict of interest arise. - Only continue to advise the Administering Authority and another party where there is no conflict of interest in doing so. - 9.2 All potential or actual conflicts notified by advisers will be recorded in the Fund's Register of Conflicts of Interest.

-10. Monitoring and reporting
+10.0 Monitoring and reporting

-10.1 The Fund's Register of Conflicts of Interest may be viewed by any interested party by appointment during normal business hours.
-In addition information relating to conflicts of interest will be published in the Fund's Annual Report and Accounts.

-10.2 In order to identify whether the objectives of this Policy are being met the administering authority will review the Register of Conflicts of Interest on an annual basis and consider whether there has been any potential or actual conflicts of interest that were not declared at the earliest opportunity.
+- 10.1 The Fund's Register of Conflicts of Interest may be viewed by any interested party by appointment during normal business hours, either in person or virtually.
+In addition, information relating to conflicts of interest will be published in the Fund's Annual Report and Accounts. - 10.2 In order to identify whether the objectives of this Policy are being met the administering authority will review the Register of Conflicts of Interest on an annual basis and consider whether there have been any potential or actual conflicts of interest that were not declared at the earliest opportunity.

-11. Key Risks
+11.0 Key Risks

-11.1 The key risks to the delivery of this Policy are outlined below all of which could result in an actual conflict of interest arising and not being properly managed.
-The Strategic Director of Finance & Corporate Services will monitor these and other key risks and consider how to respond to them, taking advice from where required.

-The key risks are:
+- 11.1 The key risks to the delivery of this Policy are outlined below all of which could result in an actual conflict of interest arising and not being properly managed.
+The Executive Director of Finance & Resources will monitor these and other key risks and consider how to respond to them, taking advice from where required. - 11.2 The key risks are. - Insufficient training or poor understanding in relation to individuals' roles on pension fund matters. - Insufficient training or failure to communicate the requirements of this Policy.

-- Insufficient training or poor understanding in relation to individuals' roles on pension fund matters - Insufficient training or failure to communicate the requirements of this Policy - Absence of the individual nominated to manage the operational aspects of this Policy and no one deputising or failure of that individual to carry out the operational aspects in accordance with this Policy - Failure by a chair to take appropriate action when a conflict is highlighted at a meeting.
+- Absence of the individual nominated to manage the operational aspects of this Policy and no one deputising or failure of that individual to carry out the operational aspects in accordance with this Policy. - Failure by a chair to take appropriate action when a conflict is highlighted at a meeting.

-12. Costs
+12.0 Costs